openedx/openedx-events/docs/decisions/0004-avro-attrs-bridge-implementation-decisions.rst

 1. attrs allows you to serialize instances of attrs classes to dicts using attrs.asdict.
 Though at default, this only works for data types that are JSON serializable.

-   1. For complex data types (like datetime), you can pass a value_serializer hook to attr.asdict, such as (`docs on asdict <https://www.attrs.org/en/stable/extending.html?highlight=value_serializer#customize-value-serialization-in-asdict>`_):
+   1. For non-primitive types (like datetime), you can pass a value_serializer hook to attr.asdict, such as (`docs on asdict <https://www.attrs.org/en/stable/extending.html?highlight=value_serializer#customize-value-serialization-in-asdict>`_):

       .. code:: python